sscake/hps2gmx_topol_converter/README.md

 Hope you enjoy it!

-If you encounter any problem when using it, feel free to contact with me!
+If you encounter any problem when using it, feel free to contact me!
 E-mail: xsliu16@fudan.edu.cn